View Ina Marcho's Obituary on scrantontimes.com and share memories

 |

 Born Dec.
-20, 1930, she was the daughter of the late Boris and Mary (Mikolyczak) Wyky.
+20, 1930, she was the daughter of the late Boris and Mary (Mikolyczak) Wysosky.

 Family was so important to Ina and she loved and was so very proud of her children, grandchildren and great-grandchildren.